NOTE: Click Here to read about the interplay between FMLA, Short-Term Disability and Unemployment Compensation.

 The term Short-Term Disability ("STD") refers to insurance payments that are made to employees who have to miss work due to a physical infirmity.
 STD insurance is typically purchased by the company (employees may be required to contribute to the premium payment) and one's right to benefits is usually determined by the insurance company from whom the policy is purchased.
 Thus, while an employee may have to make his/her need for STD benefits known to the company's HR Department, the company has no say into whether an employee is entitled to the benefits - that decision is made by the STD insurance carrier.

 STD payments are made by the STD insurance carrier and are typically the equivalent of about 2/3rds of one's regular salary.
-STD benefits are usually payable for about 6 months - then one must file for Long-Term Disability benefits.
+STD benefits are usually payable for about 6 months.
+If you are not recovered after 6 months, then you must file for Long-Term Disability benefits.

 CAN MY EMPLOYER FIRE ME IF I AM RECEIVING SHORT TERM DISABILITY BENEFITS?